Murray Barnson Emeneau

-Murray Barnson Emeneau (February 28, 1904 – August 29, 2005) was the founder of the Department of Linguistics at the University of California, Berkeley.
+Murray Barnson Emeneau (February 28, 1904 – August 29, 2005) was a Canadian-American linguist and the founder of the Department of Linguistics at the University of California, Berkeley.

 Early life and education

 Emeneau was born in Lunenburg, a fishing town on the east coast of Nova Scotia, Canada.
 Having distinguished himself in classical languages in high school, he obtained a four-year scholarship to Dalhousie University in Halifax to further his classical studies.

 On obtaining his B.A. degree from Dalhousie, Emeneau was awarded a Rhodes Scholarship to Balliol College at Oxford University.
 From Oxford he arrived at Yale University in 1926, where he took a teaching appointment in Latin.
 While at Yale, Emeneau began Sanskrit and Indo-European studies with the Sanskritist Franklin Edgerton and Indo-Europeanist Edgar Sturtevant.
 In 1931 Emeneau was awarded his Ph.D. with a dissertation on the Vetālapañcaviṃśatī.

 Given the dire employment situation in the early 1930s, Emeneau stayed on at Yale after completing his dissertation, taking courses in the "new linguistics" being taught by Edward Sapir.
 Emeneau wrote:

 It was Sapir who suggested that Emeneau take up a study of the Toda language of the Nilgiri hills in South India with an aim toward a comparative study of the Dravidian languages.
 Emeneau may have been the last student of Sapir.